 For MD, DC, & 20/20 the steps remain the same, however, the dental or ADA code is entered as the Cross Code and the medical or CPT code is the default Code.

-- Units: The user may set a default number here that will be used when selecting this procedure code when creating a new charge.
+The user may set a default number here that will be used when selecting this procedure code when creating a new charge.
 Whenever the fee is entered in a patient's file, the units will default to this number, but can be changed on a patient by patient basis as needed.
 Units will also display on electronic claim forms.

 Fee Calculations must be set to Units in order for the Units field to be used.